Federal Direct Parent PLUS Loan Program

 Federal Direct Parent PLUS Loan Borrower Instructions

-- Click Parent Borrowers.
-Then click "Apply for a PLUS Loan."
+- Click on "Apply for a Parent PLUS Loan."

 - All PLUS Loan funds will be processed as a Fall/Spring loan with two equal disbursements unless specified during the loan application process.
 If you choose "Maximum Loan Amount," "Unknown" or "School Credit Balance Options", on the application, please be aware your loan amount will be calculated by subrtacting your student's aid package from the overall cost of attendance.
 Please have your student visit "YOUR CONNECTION" for exact cost of attendance figures.

 - It will take approximately 2-3 weeks for the Financial Aid Office to process your Federal PLUS loan.